api3dao/old-api3-docs/docs/airnode/next/reference/cli-commands.md

 Use the CLI tool to interact with Airnode across blockchains.
 There are commands for both developers (dApp) and API providers.
 Developers can sponsor [requester contracts](concepts/requester.md) and fund Airnodes.
 API providers can build [Airnodes](concepts/airnode.md) that serve their API data to requester contracts.

 Almost all commands require you to provide a blockchain `providerUrl` such as `https://ropsten.infura.io/v3/<KEY>`.
-The CLI connects to the [AirnodeRrp.sol](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/AirnodeRrp.sol) contract, which address is derived from the current chain.
-You can optionally specify the contract address yourself by providing optional `airnodeRrp` command argument with address of the deployed contract on your targeted chain.
+The CLI connects to the [AirnodeRrp.sol](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/AirnodeRrp.sol) or the [AirnodeRequesterRrpAuthorizer.sol](https://github.com/api3dao/airnode/blob/master/packages/protocol/contracts/rrp/authorizers/AirnodeRequesterRrpAuthorizer.sol) contract, which addresses are derived from the current chain.
+You can optionally specify the contract addresses yourself by providing optional `airnodeRrp` or `airnodeRequesterRrpAuthorizer` command argument with the address of the deployed contract on your targeted chain.

 Commands that require `mnemonic` will make an on-chain transaction.
 The application will derive the account from the mnemonic with default ethereum derivation path `m/44'/60'/0'/0/0`, but you can override this by `derivationPath` flag.